 Many of the phytochemicals famous for their health benefits, such as green tea, Milk Thistle, and curcumin, belong to a family of molecules called “flavonoids.”

-The fruit of the milk thistle plant (Silybum marianum), commonly called silymarin, contains a few flavonoids known for their ability to protect the liver from toxins: silybin (a.k.a. silibin) is the most potent, and most prevalent, of the three.1
+The fruit of the milk thistle plant (Silybum marianum), commonly called silymarin, contains a few flavonoids known for supporting your liver’s ability to neutralize toxins.
+Silybin (a.k.a. silibin) is the most potent, and most prevalent, of the three.1

 It’s tough to get the full benefit of flavonoids, because they are poorly absorbed.
 (Curcumin is notorious for this, which is why supplement companies constantly tout their version as having “improved absorption.”)
 Our cell membranes are made of phospholipids, a type of (very good) fat.
 The flavonoid’s structure makes it difficult for them to get absorbed across the cell membranes in the intestine, unless they are accompanied by a fat molecule.
 For that reason, researchers often try to improve the absorption of flavonoids by using phytosomes or liposomes.